-Earth Science: 1 credit - Imagine being in the deepest part of the Earth or imagine being at the bottom of the ocean or outside of our Milky Way galaxy.
-These are a few places that students will explore as we move through our Earth Science course.
+Earth Science: 1 credit - Imagine being in the deepest part of the Earth, or imagine being at the bottom of the ocean, or outside of our Milky Way galaxy.
+These are a few places students will explore as they move through this Earth Science course.
 In this course, students will be able to look at the dynamic Earth as it moves and works to bring different processes to life.
-They'll explore the four major branches of Earth Science: Geology, Meteorology, Oceanography, and Astronomy.
+They will explore the four major branches of Earth Science: Geology, Meteorology, Oceanography, and Astronomy.
 By the end students will have learned the different ways Earth and surroundings can really be extraordinary.